Get a Print Quote in Seconds - Not Weeks

 • Teki YangTeki Yang / Tech Lead

 Susan was a marketer organizing a large event.
-Every year, she started this project by getting last year's list of printed items, knowing that she would need the same items for this year's event.
-She then would contact last year's printer to get a price quote for the list.
-She liked that printer and trusted that they would deliver pretty good work on time.
-Further, Susan didn't really understand print and wanted everything for this event to be as nice as the previous year.
+She started this project every year by getting last year's list of printed items, knowing that she would need the same items for this year's event.
+Susan then would contact last year's printer for a price quote for the list.
+She liked that printer and trusted they would deliver pretty good work on time.
+To do her job, Susan needed to understand printing and wanted to ensure everything for this event would be as nice as the previous year.

 In the past, Susan tried a few different approaches to get print quotes: